sheerlox/auto_grader/README.md

 Please refer to the [documentation](https://sherlox.io/auto_grader/AutoGrader.html) for up-to-date information.

+I've also talk about this project in an [ElixirForum thread](https://elixirforum.com/t/looking-for-feedback-on-a-little-project-ive-made/64083).

 ## Abstract

 I'm working on this project because I need to grade ~ 250 student projects